fltemplin/ip-parcels/DTN-OMNI/README.txt

 - go to ~/src/ION-DTN/ion-open-source-4.1.0
 - build and install using the following commands (should take 5-10mins):

-# ./configure --enable-bpv6 CFLAGS="-DUDP_MULTISEND -DMULTISEND_SEGMENT_SIZE=64000 -DLTPGSO -DLTPGRO -DLTPGSO_LIMIT=4"
+# ./configure --enable-bpv6 CFLAGS="-DUDP_MULTISEND -DMULTISEND_SEGMENT_SIZE=64000 -DMULTISEND_BATCH_LIMIT=2 -DLTPGSO -DLTPGRO -DLTPPARCEL -DLTPGSO_LIMIT=8 -DLTPSTAT -DLTPRATE"

 # make
 # sudo make install
 # sudo ldconfig

-NOTE: - See the README under the ~/src/ION-DTN directory for other configure commands to try, as many IP parcels options are enabled/disabled based on configure-time options.
+NOTE: - See: ~/src/ip-parcels/ION-DTN/README.ion-dtn for other configure commands to try, as many IP parcels options are enabled/disabled based on configure-time options.
 After changing a configuration, you may need to run "make clean" before again running "make" in order for the configuration